 Group CEU Options

 For those who would like to view the DVD together, we offer group packages.
-Group DVD packages come with one DVD and handout booklet; additional CE participants will receive photocopies of the handout to use while following along with the DVD.
+Group DVD packages come with one DVD and handout booklet and all CE participants will receive photocopies of the handout to use while following along with the DVD.
 The cost for each additional group participant is only $25.
-Learn more here.

 ASHA Continuing Education